-Welcome to another new destination for the Coffee Spot and for me personally as I set off for Vietnam.
-Having hardly set foot outside Western Europe and North America, the last 12 months have seen me visit China, Japan and now Vietnam for the first time.
+Welcome to another instalment of Brian’s Travel Spot, featuring Vietnam, a new destination for the Coffee Spot and for me personally.
+Having previously hardly set foot outside Western Europe and North America, the last 12 months have seen me visit China, Japan and now Vietnam for the first time.
 As it was with the two previous trips, this is for work, with time for some Coffee Spot duties tacked on at the start/end.

 In another first for me, I flew out (and will be returning) on Vietnam Airlines.
 Again, this last year has seen me flying on a variety of airlines, having previously tried to travel only on British Airways or Virgin for long-haul flights.
 Other than the annoyance at having my airmiles spread around all over the place, my (long haul) experience has been very positive.
 Hopefully Vietnam Airlines will continue the trend.

 The trip itself will take in a few days in Ho Chi Minh City, followed by a week there for business, then a week-long trip all the way up the coast by train to Hanoi, with stops at Hoi An and Hué along the way.
 I then fly back from Hanoi to Ho Chi Minh and, from there, home.

 You can see what happened after the gallery.

 I want start by spending a little time talking about my flight with Vietnam Airlines since I’m aware that the non-western carriers are sometimes looked down upon by the flying public.
 I’ve been guilty of that myself; 10 years ago, had I made this trip, I’d have probably tried to book through British Airways or Virgin and flown via Hong Kong.
 Indeed, had I not visited Hong Kong last year on my way to China, I might have been tempted to do that on this trip instead.